Listing Appointment Setting Scripts (2026): Door + Phone

 "I already have an agent."

-Response: "Smart — glad you have someone.
+Response: "Smart, glad you have someone.
 Quick question: have you signed a buyer rep or listing agreement yet, or is it still just a conversation? ...
 Got it.
-I'm not asking you to switch — I just want to be the second name in your phone if anything changes.
+I'm not asking you to switch, I just want to be the second name in your phone if anything changes.
 Mind if I send you my market report once a quarter?"

 "I'm not ready to sell yet."

-Response: "Totally understand — most sellers I work with aren't 'ready' until about 90 days before they list.
+Response: "Totally understand.
+Most sellers I work with aren't ready until about 90 days before they list.
 What would have to happen for you to be ready?
 Is it a number, a timing thing, or finding the next house first?"

 "What's your commission?"

-Explore The Top Realtor Playbook →When and how often to call (the 8-touch cadence)
+When and how often to call (the 8-touch cadence)

-Here's the exact 14-day, 8-touch cadence my team runs on every fresh listing lead:
+Here is the exact 14-day, 8-touch cadence my team runs on every fresh listing lead:

 How to confirm the appointment so it actually happens

-- 30 minutes before: "On my way — be there in about 30.
+- 30 minutes out: "On my way, be there in about 30.
 See you soon."

-Calculate Your Real Take-Home →7 mistakes that kill your appointment-set rate
+7 mistakes that kill your appointment-set rate

 Pitching on the first call